seme0021/flaskr-reader/README.md

 ## Installation

 ## Documentation
+I built this project based on this [prior work](https://github.com/fyears/flaskr-redis) by fyears.
 I chose to use redis for this project for scalability and the ability to distribute the database accross mulitple servers.

 ## License